gmathieu/node-browsers/README.md

 # gmathieu/node-browsers

-This image includes the latest version of Node 8, Firefox ESR, and Chrome with each build.
+This image includes the latest version of Node 8 and specific versions of Firefox ESR and Chrome (see Dockerfile ARG).
 It also includes the bare minimum to run on CircleCI 2.0 and common packages used for building/deployment (ex. `bash`, `curl`, `make`).

 ## Testing locally